 Not going to lie, the cover art looks great!
-It really looks like a comic book cover, with Batman fighting the Penguin with laughing Joker cards in the background.
+It really looks like a comic book cover, with Batman fighting the Penguin with some Joker cards in the background.
 It’s probably more action-packed than the game itself (as you’ll see in a minute).
 And one might think that such cover was made by a comic book artist, seeing that the art style is very close to Neal Adams’ but it was actually made by the late Bob Wakelin, one of the best video game cover artists of the 80s.

 But it’s about time to boot this bat-sucker: